Or, consider other cards for 50,000 or more miles or points that transfer into United miles with additional flexibility

 Who should apply.
 Frequent flyers who want Delta SkyClub access.

 Positives.
 Access to Delta SkyClubs, along with lounges in the international Priority Pass network.
 Also lets you transfer points 1:1 to Delta Sky Miles, as well as many other frequent flyer programs, including Air Canada, Air France, British Airways, and more. $200 annual credit to use on the airline of your choice (including Delta) toward bag, change, and other fees.

 Negatives. $450 annual fee, no point bonuses on spending categories.
 No priority boarding.

 Who should apply.
 People who want maximum flexibility, good earning power, and a low annual fee.

 Positives.
-Annual fee only $65, the lowest of cards that earn full value Delta Sky Miles.
 The points you earn can be transferred 1:1 into Delta Sky Miles as well as miles of over 20 other airlines, including American, US Airways, British Airways, and more.
 Every 20,000 points you transfer earns a 5,000 mile bonus.
 Points also good for free nights at all Starwood (Westin, Sheraton, W, Four Points, Aloft, Le Meridien, St Regis) hotels.

 Negatives.
 Point transfers can take several days, they are not instant.
 No first checked bag free or priority boarding.